Newsroom

 Protein and steroid hormone growth factors are a key element in the growth of many different types of cancer.
 For this reason, many therapies work by preventing growth factors from binding to their receptors.
 Gefitinib (Iressa®) is an inhibitor of the epidermal growth factor receptor.
 It is… more

 Traditional cancer researchers investigating the genetics of the disease have focused on protein-coding genes (tumor-suppressors and oncogenes).
-The majority of our DNA does not encode proteins and the functions of this large amount of material has only recently received a great deal of attention… more
+The majority of our DNA does not encode proteins and the functions of this large amount of material has only recently received a great deal of… more

 A new analysis published in the Journal of the National Cancer Institute projects that in the year 2020, medical costs associated with cancer will reach 158 billion dollars.
 The value represents a 27% increase from current costs.
 The model assumes that the U.S. population ages as currently… more

 The generally accepted view is that cancer forms in a step-wise progression.
 Changes (mutations) accumulate gradually over time, making the cells progressively more abnormal.
 Eventually, cancer cells arise.
 The process can take years to occur.
-Researchers working with new DNA analysis tools… more
+Researchers working with new DNA… more